 Sustainable paper and board

-Our resources come from Forest Stewardship Council (FSC) certified mills.
-This further supports our efforts to reduce the overall consumption of paper and board and utilise lower grammage paper.Sustainable tea
+- We have further multiplied our efforts to reduce overall consumption of paper and board, and utilise lower grammage paper.Sustainable tea

 Sustainable fruits and vegetables